sandnabba/rgb_candlestick/README.md

 Everything is terribly hacky.
 Remember that this is a weekend project setup a some week before Christmas, eventually with small improvements "next year".

-* Make the number of LEDs dynamic
+* Make the number of candlestick LEDs dynamic (support for 7 LED candlesticks).
-  * Support for multiple candlesticks in the controller software.
-  * Add a "super controller" that can command multiple candlesticks over network.
 * Implement basic light patterns in the Arduino code so that it can run without a dedicated controller.
 * Implement a GET function in the API so that the web app can retrieve the current state of the candlestick.